Sepideh-Nikkar/VoyadoTestApp/README.md

 ## How to build and run the application:

+Prerequisites: Visual Studio Code, Npm, Ng

 In the terminal, do as following:
 - Run "yarn"
 - Run “ng build”
 - Run “ng serve”